About this policy

 You may apply to amend documents containing your personal information held by QBCC, where you believe relevant information is inaccurate, misleading, out of date or incomplete.

-If you believe there has been a breach of your personal information involving QBCC you may lodge a privacy complaint.
+If you believe there has been a breach of your personal information involving QBCC, you may lodge a privacy complaint.
+The complaint must be completed within twelve (12) months of the alleged breach occurring or coming to your attention.